 This course focuses on energy metabolism during rest and exercise and the interrelationship with the respiratory and cardiovascular systems in activity, physical fitness and performance.
 Hands on lab work include maximal and submaximal assessment of cardiovascular and pulmonary function as well as analysis of energy systems, lactate threshold and energy expenditure.
-Prerequisite: EXER105M with a grade of "C" or better.
-Corequisite: MATH145M.
+Prerequisite: EXER105M with a grade of "C" or better and placement into MATH145M.

-EXER135M Functional Assessment & Programming
+EXER135M Functional Assessment and Programming